All folios · Beinecke MS 408 · Public domain · Yale University · ← scroll →

 Gordon Rugg, a cognitive scientist at Keele University, demonstrated in 2003 that a Cardan grille — a card with cut-out holes slid over a grid of syllables — could generate text with statistical properties resembling Voynich's.
 The experiment reignited the hoax debate and received wide press coverage.

-However, Rugg's demonstration only showed that such a device could produce superficially similar text — not that it did, or that the full statistical profile of the manuscript (including its semantic clustering, Zipf compliance, and boundary concentration patterns) can be replicated this way.
+However, Rugg's demonstration only showed that such a device could produce superficially similar text — not that it did, or that the full statistical profile of the manuscript can be replicated this way.
 Subsequent computational tests found the match incomplete.

 Rugg, G. (2004).
 An Elegant Hoax?
 Scientific American, 291(1), 104–109.
 The hoax hypothesis remains unproven — and unrefuted.